Entritarus/hw_chaos/report/report.typ

 $ C = "IMG" xor "PRNG" $ <encryption-scheme>

 Such encryption is implemented by doing XOR operation on batches of bits, since manipulating single bits is extremely inefficient.
+In our case, image is encrypted byte by byte.

-== FPGA
+== FPGA Implementation

 The model for an FPGA is described using versatile hardware description language (VHDL).
 Biggest challenge to overcome was exponent approximation, since exponent function is a part of @eq differential equation.

 === Exponent approximation

 The need to approximate the exponent function on FPGA arises from the fact that the exponential function is computationally expensive and requires a large number of resources to compute accurately.
+Approximation breaks down calculation needed into smaller chunks while still maintaining decent enough precision.

 The approximation of $e^x$ is based on following mathematical identities @4380753:
 $ e^x = 2^(x dot log_2 e) = 2^(x_i) dot e^(x-x_i "/" log_2 e) $
 $ e^(x+y) = e^x dot e^y $

 where $x_i$ is an integer part of $x dot log_2 e$.

+Calculating in base 2 is essential to simplify evaluation of $2^x$ for integer part of $x$.

 #figure(
   image("figs/expo-approx.jpg"),
   caption: [Difference between approximated exponent and $e^x$]